david-commit/agriplus/README.md

 [Go Back to the top](#portfolio)
 ## Technology Used
-* HTML - was used to build the structure of the pages.
+* HTML5 - Is used to build the structure of the pages and position all elements.

-* CSS - was used to style the pages and make it visually appealing
+* CSS - Is used to style the pages and give a it an appealing visual appearance.

 ## Reference
 * Moringa School Course Content